 - 1. Did giving the combination of atezolizumab plus paclitaxel to people whose tumours had cells with the protein PD-L1 lengthen the amount of time it took for their cancer to get worse compared with giving people placebo plus paclitaxel? - 2.
 Did giving the combination of atezolizumab plus paclitaxel to people lengthen the amount of time it took for their cancer to get worse compared with giving people placebo plus paclitaxel? - 3.
 Did giving the combination of atezolizumab plus paclitaxel to people whose tumours had cells with the protein PD-L1 help them live longer compared with giving people placebo plus paclitaxel? - 4.
-Did giving people the combination of atezolizumab and paclitaxel help them live longer compared with giving people placebo plus paclitaxel?
+Did giving people the combination of atezolizumab plus paclitaxel help them live longer compared with giving people placebo plus paclitaxel? - 5.
+Did giving the combination of atezolizumab plus paclitaxel to people whose tumours had cells with the protein PD-L1 help to maintain their quality of life at the level it was at the start of treatment, compared with giving people placebo plus paclitaxel? - 6.
+Did giving the combination of atezolizumab plus paclitaxel to people help to maintain their quality of life at the level it was at the start of treatment, compared with giving people placebo plus paclitaxel?